-Legal Associate membership is awarded in recognition of the applicant's achievement and demonstrable competence in planning law.
+Legal Associate membership is awarded in recognition of achievement and demonstrable competence in planning law.
 The status of Legal Associate of the RTPI, denoted by the post-nominals LARTPI, is an important milestone and a mark of professional recognition.
-It shows clients and other professionals that the holder has both experience of and expertise in planning law.
+It shows clients and other professionals that you have both experience of, and expertise in, planning law.

 The RTPI assesses legal practitioners' expertise in planning law but does not regulate them: this responsibility remains with the relevant professional body (e.g. for solicitors in England and Wales, this is the Solicitors Regulation Authority).

 *Based on UK/ROI pro rata 2020 subscription rate.